DevanshiDass/DevanshiDass/README.md

 ## 🚀 About Me
-- 🎓 Second-year Electronics and Communication Engineering (ECE) student.
+- 🎓 Pre-final-year Electronics and Communication Engineering (ECE) student.
-- 💡 Passionate about Artificial Intelligence, Machine Learning, and cutting-edge technologies.
+- 💡 Passionate about Robotics ,Artificial Intelligence, Machine Learning, and cutting-edge technologies.
-- 💻 Skilled in C, C++, Python, and web development frameworks.
+- 💻 Skilled in C, C++, Python,Sql and web development frameworks.
 - 🏆 Experienced in organizing college events, leadership roles, and marketing.
 - 📊 Enthusiastic about Data Analytics, Deep Learning, and Data Visualization.
 - 🔍 Always eager to explore new challenges and collaborate on innovative projects.